ykPark0923/ykPark0923/README.md

 ## 🧑‍💻 Yukyeong Park

 ✨ I'm a developer experienced in **PHP**, **Unity**, and **XR-based 3D medical content**.
-🏥 I’ve collaborated with hospitals, a global food corporation, and a golf company, participated in academic conferences.
+🏥 I’ve collaborated with hospitals, a global food corporation, and a golf company.
 <br/><br/>

 <h2 align="center">📚 Stacks</h2>